jkzorz/jkzorz.github.io/_posts/2019-07-08-mantel-test.md

 - **Environmental parameter distance matrix**: generally created using *Euclidean Distance* (i.e. temperature differences between samples)
 - **Geographic distance matrix**: the physical distance between sites (i.e. *Haversine distance*)

 With these matrix examples, you could determine if the differences in community composition between samples are correlated, or rather "co-vary", with the differences in temperature between samples, or the physical distance between samples.
+These tests can be used to address whether the **environment is "selecting"** for the microbial community, or if there is a strong **distance decay pattern, suggesting dispersal limitation**.
+These are important questions in studies of **[Microbial Biogeography](https://en.wikipedia.org/wiki/Microbial_biogeography)**

 To perform a Mantel test in R. First load/install the required packages.
 The mantel test function is part of the **vegan** package, which is also used for *anosim* tests and *nmds* plots.